Jibay-Ai/Jibay_1/README.md

 ### 🌟 Description

-Jibay 1 is an advanced AI designed to assist users in finding answers, providing useful information, and enabling natural interaction.
+Jibay 1 is an advanced bot designed to assist users in finding answers, providing useful information, and enabling natural interaction.
 The model is trained on 70 MB of educational data and can respond to questions in both Persian and English.

 With Jibay 1, you can:
 - 🧠 Get fast and accurate answers to general and specialized questions
 - 📚 Access scientific, historical, cultural, and technical knowledge
-- ✍️ Receive help in writing text, articles, and translations
 - 💬 Interact naturally with friendly greetings and conversational phrases

 ### 💡 Features